Ireland 22-19 Argentina

 Toulouse star Juan Cruz Mallia steps a number of would be tacklers to score a great individual try and make it 22-16.
 Game on!
 Crowley, Gibson Park, and Hansen make their first mistakes and you can feel the momentum changing and the pressure building with McCarthy shipping a yellow for repeated infringing.
 22-19.
 Will Ireland compound their errors as they did against the All Blacks?

 Clarkson has come on for Bealham again.
 I have never been an admirer of his scrummaging even if his general play around the pitch is good.
 The penalty count against Ireland is now 10-3.
 Ireland are in danger of getting a reputation for repeated infringing.
 Can Ireland’s bench change the momentum?
-Albornoz misses a drop goal but make amends with a great catch over his shoulder in his 22.
+Albornoz misses a drop goal but makes amends with a great catch over his shoulder in his 22.
 Ringrose empties his opposite number Cinti, and Ireland win a vital turnover.

 Sam Prendergast and Osborne come on with 20 minutes remaining – a ballsy move by Farrell.
 Scrum penalty against Clarkson but it is hard to see why.
 Ireland’s front rows never seem to get a break from refs.
 Baird, O’Mahony, Healy and Herring also come on.
 It’s shit or burst time.
 This time it is Argentina who concede the scrum penalty.
 Clarkson feels vindicated.
 Overall Ireland are losing the penalty count 13-6.
 Something has to change because we are making life very difficult for ourselves.